 There's no upper limit on the amount of brief meetings to have before the cats are free to roam the house unsupervised.
 With two kittens, the whole process could be over in less than a day.
 Two stubborn adult alpha cats may need several weeks of limited face time before they're ready to be left alone in the same room.

 When the cats are generally going about their business in the presence of each other and seem to have reconciled that they have a permanent feline housemate, you can ease up on the supervision.
-Let New Cat have access to the entire house—at least the part where cats are allowed.
+Let the new cat have access to the entire house—at least the part where cats are allowed.
 Keep an eye on things.

-The Welcome Home room should stay in place for a while, until New Cat doesn’t use it as a refuge.
+The welcome home room should stay in place until the new cat doesn't appear to be using it as a refuge.

-Considering that cats in the wild are primarily loners, it’s amazing how well most of them adapt to living with feline company under the same roof.
+Considering that cats in the wild are primarily loners, it's amazing how well most of them adapt to living with feline company under the same roof.
 In many cases, the cats become best buddies—playing, sneaking around, and snoozing together.
-While tempers may flare during the introduction period, once that settles down, usually everyone can relax and enjoy the start of new, beautiful friendships.
+Tempers may flare during the introduction period, but once that settles down, everyone can usually relax and enjoy the start of new, beautiful friendships.